rccordell/s23bbb/schedule.md

 Thursday, March 30: Studio

+## Chapter 9: Interlude

+Tuesday, April 4 | Studio

+Thursday, April 6 | Studio

+Friday, April 7| **DUE: BOOK PROJECT PROTOTYPE**

-## Chapter 9: Future Past
+## Chapter 10: Future Past

-Tuesday, April 4 | Discussion
+Tuesday, April 11 | Discussion

 + Jon Bois, “What Football Will Look Like in the Future” (2017), [external link](https://www.sbnation.com/a/17776-football/). _Note: This story is a longer read—a novelette, probably—but worth the time.
 Plan accordingly_

-Thursday, April 6 | Studio

-Friday, April 7| **DUE: BOOK PROJECT PROTOTYPE**

-## Chapter 10: Denouement

-Tuesday, April 11 | Studio

 Thursday, April 13 | Studio